DOE-COMMS/Q-POP-Modules/README.md

 ```
 mpirun -np 8 directory-to-executable/VO2_2tdevice
 ```
-Alternatively, one can use the Python interface of the module without any compilation (require Python interface of FEniCS installed):
+Alternatively, one can use the Python interface of the module without any compilation (requires the Python interface of FEniCS to be installed):
 ```
 mpirun -np 8 python directory-to-python-script/VO2_Nit_EfficAdap_v4.py
 ```
-The program do require an input file for specifying parameters; see next section.
+The program requires an input file for specifying parameters; see following section for details.
 The output files will be generated in the current directory.

 ### Input file
-The program is currently solving for a rectangular VO<sub>2</sub> device, supplied with a direct voltage through a series resistor.
+This example simulates a rectangular VO<sub>2</sub> device, supplied with a direct voltage through a series resistor.
 The input file is written in `xml` form and must be named as `input.xml`.
 Below is an example of the input file.
 ```
 <?xml version="1.0"?>
 <input>